The kids will absolutely love you for making this safe to eat homemade Edible Cookie Dough.

 Ingredients

-- 170 grams (¾ cups) Unsalted Butter room temperature we used Stork.
+- 170 grams Unsalted Butter - room temperature

-- 100 grams (⅔ cup)chocolate chunks/chips can add anything you fancy!
+- 100 grams chocolate chunks/chips - can add anything you fancy!
 See blog posts for other ideas.

 Instructions

-- Add chocolate chunks /choc chips or whatever it is you wanted to add using a silicone spoon100 grams (⅔ cup)chocolate chunks/chips
+- Add 100 grams chocolate chunks/chips or whatever it is you want to add using a silicone spoon

 Video